jdmonin/JSettlers2/doc/Readme.developer.md

 game option keynames start with `_SC_`, and provide special rules for the scenario.

-Coding is done in Java 5, but should compile cleanly in newer JDKs.
-(Before v1.2.00, we restricted ourselves to java 1.4 for backwards compatibility.)
+Coding is done in Java 6, but should compile cleanly in newer JDKs.
+(v1.2 used java 5 for backwards compatibility; earlier versions used 1.4.)
 The build system is Ant, which is natively understood by Eclipse, and gradle.
 Use any IDE you want, including vi.
 Use spaces, not tabs.
 Please try to keep the other conventions of the code already there (see "Coding Style"